PeachyDB-Inc/PeachyDB/Deployment/Tools-ModifyServerStack.md

   Enter Choice [1-5, q]:
 ```

-5. To add an AWS EC2 instance to a server stack this is the command
+5. To **ADD** an AWS EC2 instance to a server stack this is the command
 ```shell
   prompt> python3 peachydb_modify_server_stack.py
   1 - Stack Add Instance - add an EC2 instance to a server Stack